-- 24. The material reviewed by the Scheme Assessors as part of the assessment of a Claim may include the following, however the Assessors and the Schemes lawyers will not have access to any material without the express written consent and permission of the claimant: - a. any historic records held by the State or Institution in relation to the Claimant and clarifies their time in care; - b. any records held by State or Institution pertaining to the Claimant or any facts which may be relevant to the Claim. - c. including any medical records, mental health records and social services records that the claimant may wish to submit; - d. all records held by or on behalf of the State and Institution in relation to the running of any establishment at the time the Claim relates to and information held which is considered relevant to the Claim or the alleged abuse or abusers; - e. documentation provided by the claimant relating to any Police investigation or testimony given to the Scheme Assessors in respect of the subject matter of the allegations set out in the Claim, which may comprise restricted information:
+- 24. The material reviewed by the Scheme Assessors as part of the assessment of a Claim may include the following; However the Assessors and the Schemes lawyers will not have access to any material without the express written consent and permission of the claimant: - a. any historic records held by the State or Institution in relation to the Claimant and clarifies their time in care; - b. any records held by State or Institution pertaining to the Claimant or any facts which may be relevant to the Claim, - c. including any medical records, mental health records and social services records that the claimant may wish to submit; Any records that a claimant may wish to submit as material to support the claim.

-- f. to the extent relevant, any information held by other bodies, Civil Court proceedings in respect of any claim submitted by the Claimant - g. where prepared, the report of the jointly-instructed psychologist - 25.
+- d. all records held by or on behalf of the State and Institution in relation to the running of any establishment at the time the Claim relates to and information held which is considered relevant to the Claim or the alleged abuse or abusers; - e. documentation provided by the claimant relating to any Police investigation or testimony given to the Scheme Assessors in respect of the subject matter of the allegations set out in the Claim, which may comprise restricted information: - f. to the extent relevant, any information held by other bodies, Civil Court proceedings in respect of any claim submitted by the Claimant - g. where prepared, the report of the jointly-instructed psychologist - 25.
 The Claimant may be required to the disclosure of relevant information to the Scheme Assessors as required to assist and assess the claim.
 The Redress Scheme process should not adversarial.
 It should be sensitive and enabling for all claimants.